oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Reserved virtual memory pages can be mapped to physical memory using ${x}ContextVirtualMap.
 An application can map the entire reserved virtual address range or can sparsely map the reserved virtual address range using one or more physical memory objects.
+Once mapped, the physical pages for a physical memory object can be faulted in for devices that support on-demand paging.
+In addition, the residency API can be used to control residency of these physical pages.

-The following pseudo-code demonstrates mapping the 1MB reserved virtual address space into physical memory:
+The following pseudo-code demonstrates mapping a 1MB reservation into physical memory:

 .. parsed-literal::